Published On: Mar 06 2013 06:53:01 PM ESTUpdated On: Mar 12 2015 02:00:00 AM EDT

 1955: Jazz saxophonist and composer Charlie Parker, also known by his nicknames of "Yardbird" and "Bird," dies of lobar pneumonia and a bleeding ulcer at the age of 34 in New York City.
 Parker who had battled a drinking problem and addiction to heroin, also had an advanced case of cirrhosis and had suffered a heart attack.
 He was a highly influential jazz soloist and a leading figure in the development of bebop.
 Some of his best known songs include "Billie's Bounce," "Ornithology" and "Yardbird Suite."

-1953: Journalist and author Carl Hiaasen, who began working at the Miami Herald in 1976 and is known for bestselling novels such as "Stormy Weather," "Strip Tease" and "Hoot," is born in Plantation, Fla.
+1953: Journalist and author Carl Hiaasen, who began working at the Miami Herald in 1976 and is known for bestselling novels such as "Stormy Weather," "Strip Tease" and "Hoot," is born in Plantation, Florida.

 1951: The comic strip "Dennis the Menace" by Hank Ketcham makes its syndicated debut in 16 newspapers.